 Rotel Ease Of Use

-Rotel amplifiers and speakers are generally easy to use, especially if you utilize simple features such as the simple inputs options.
+Rotel amplifiers and speakers are generally easy to use, especially if you utilize simple features such as the simple input options.

 On the other hand, the replacement remote control systems can be very complex to use as they utilize complex programming features.